-- Intentionally, knowingly or recklessly interfering with or disruption of the normal operations of the school by either: - Threatening to cause physical injury to any employee or scholar of the school or any person on the property of the school. - Threatening to cause damage to the school, the property of the school, or the property of any scholar or employee of the school. - Intentionally or knowingly entering or remaining on the property of the school for the purpose of interfering with or denying lawful use of the property to others. - Intentionally or knowingly refusing to obey a lawful order given by the principal, Director of Operations, or another person designated to maintain order at the school.
+- Intentionally, knowingly or recklessly interfering with or disruption of the normal operations of the School by either: - Threatening to cause physical injury to any employee or scholar of the School or any person on the property of the School. - Threatening to cause damage to the School, the property of the School, or the property of any scholar or employee of the School. - Intentionally or knowingly entering or remaining on the property of the School for the purpose of interfering with or denying lawful use of the property to others. - Intentionally or knowingly refusing to obey a lawful order given by the Principal, Director of Operations, or another person designated to maintain order at the School.

-The above identified acts need not be directed at a specific individual, the school, or specific property of the school to constitute a violation of this policy.
+The above identified acts need not be directed at a specific individual, the School, or specific property of the School to constitute a violation of this policy.
 Restitution for any financial loss caused by a violation of the policy may be required.
-Furthermore, an individual who interferes with or disrupts an educational institution is subject to misdemeanor charges as provided in C.R.S. § 18-9-109.
+Furthermore, an individual who interferes with or disrupts an educational institution is subject to misdemeanor or felony charges as provided in A.R.S. § 13-2911.

-A person may also interfere with or disrupt the operation of the school by committing any of the following:
+A person may also interfere with or disrupt the operation of the School by committing any of the following:

-- Any conduct intended to obstruct, disrupt, or interfere with teaching, research, service, administrative, or disciplinary functions or any activity sponsored or approved by the School Board. - Physical or verbal abuse or threat of harm to any person on property owned or controlled by the school or at school-sponsored functions. - Forceful or unauthorized entry to or occupation of school facilities, including both buildings and grounds. - Illicit use, possession, distribution, or sale of tobacco, alcohol, or drugs, other controlled substances, or other illegal contraband on school property or at school-sponsored functions. - Use of speech or language that is offensive or inappropriate to the limited forum of the public school educational environment. - Failure to comply with the lawful directions of school officials or of law enforcement officers acting in performance of their duties, and failure to identify oneself to such officials or officers when lawfully requested to do so. - Knowing violation of a school rule and/or policy.
-Proof that an alleged violator has a reasonable opportunity to become aware of such rules and regulations shall be sufficient proof that the violation was done knowingly. - Any conduct constituting an infraction of any federal, state, or city law or policy of the School Board. - Carrying or possessing a weapon on school grounds unless the individual is a peace officer or has obtained specific authorization from the appropriate school administrator.
+- Any conduct intended to obstruct, disrupt, or interfere with teaching, research, service, administrative, or disciplinary functions or any activity sponsored or approved by the School Board. - Physical or verbal abuse or threat of harm to any person on property owned or controlled by the School or at school-sponsored functions. - Forceful or unauthorized entry to or occupation of School facilities, including both buildings and grounds. - Illicit use, possession, distribution, or sale of tobacco, alcohol, or drugs, other controlled substances, or other illegal contraband on School property or at school-sponsored functions. - Use of speech or language that is offensive or inappropriate to the limited forum of the public school educational environment. - Failure to comply with the lawful directions of School officials or of law enforcement officers acting in performance of their duties, and failure to identify oneself to such officials or officers when lawfully requested to do so. - Knowing violation of a School rule and/or Policy.
+Proof that an alleged violator has a reasonable opportunity to become aware of such rules and regulations shall be sufficient proof that the violation was done knowingly. - Any conduct constituting an infraction of any federal, state, or city law or policy of the School Board.

+Carrying or possessing a weapon on School grounds unless the individual is a peace officer or has obtained specific authorization from the appropriate School administrator.